intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 ## Multi-Party Interactions and Middleboxes {#middleboxes}

+One of the key challenges in deploying new features is ensuring compatibility with all actors that could be involved in the protocol.
 Even the most superficially simple protocols can often involve more actors than is immediately apparent.
-A two-party protocol has two ends, but even at the endpoints of an interaction, protocol elements can be passed on to other entities in ways that can affect protocol operation.
+Even for a two-party protocol, protocol elements can be passed on to other entities in ways that can affect protocol operation.

-One of the key challenges in deploying new features is ensuring compatibility with all actors that could be involved in the protocol.

-Protocols deployed without active measures against intermediation will tend to become intermediated over time, as network operators deploy middleboxes to perform some function on traffic {{?PATH-SIGNALS=RFC8558}}.
-Any element on path can observe unencrypted protocol elements and modify unauthenticated protocol elements.

-For example, HTTP was specifically designed with intermediation in mind, transparent proxies {{?HTTP=I-D.ietf-httpbis-semantics}} are not only possible but sometimes advantageous, despite some significant downsides.
-Consequently, transparent proxies for cleartext HTTP were once commonplace.
-Similarly, the DNS protocol was designed with intermediation in mind through its use of caching recursive resolvers {{?DNS=RFC1034}}.
-What was less anticipated was the forced spoofing of DNS records by middleboxes such as those that inject authentication or pay-wall mechanisms as an authentication and authorization check, which are now prevalent in hotels, coffee shops and business networks.

-Middleboxes are also protocol participants, to the degree that they are able to observe and act in ways that affect the protocol.
-The degree to which a middlebox participates in a protocol can vary depending on the purpose and implementation of the middlebox.
-Middleboxes can also apply their own policy, with or without the knowledge or permission of endpoints.
-For example, a SIP back-to-back user agent (B2BUA) {{?B2BUA=RFC7092}} can be very deeply involved in the SIP protocol and is often relied upon to provide policy-based security controls.

-This phenomenon appears at all layers of the protocol stack, especially when protocols are not designed with middlebox participation in mind.
-Some of the examples in {{examples}} demonstrate this problem.

-By increasing the number of different actors involved in any single protocol exchange, the number of potential implementation bugs that a deployment needs to contend with also increases.
-In particular, incompatible changes to a protocol that might be negotiated between endpoints in ignorance of the presence of a middlebox can result in a middlebox interfering in negative and unexpected ways.

-Unfortunately, middleboxes can considerably increase the difficulty of deploying new versions or other changes to a protocol.
+Protocols that are intermediated need to consider the effect that deploying an extension might have on a middlebox.

 # Retaining Viable Protocol Evolution Mechanisms {#use-it}